 The Hager Brothers would invite other notable capitalists of the day to also invest in the booming city of Mandan.
 Marion A. Vinton of New York, Tilden R. Selmes of St. Paul and several others were all eventual investors and spearhead building several brick stores in the western portion of the town.

-Among the many exclusive features of this hotel, one of the most noteworthy is thorough system of sewage introduced here, and generally so lamentably neglected in Dakota hotels.
-The house is heated by steam throughout by one of Osborne's patent steam heating apparatus, placed in this building at a cost of $12,000.
-Each room is furnished with radiator which can be regulated to suit each individual guest.
+Among the many exclusive features of this hotel, one of the most noteworthy was its indoor plumbing system which was a very modern feature for Dakota hotels of the time.
+The building also boasted a central steam heating system utilizing an Osborne's patented steam heating apparatus, placed in this building at a cost of $12,000 (390,000 2024$).
+Each room was furnished with radiator which can be regulated to suit by each individual guest.

-The furniture throughout the hotel is exquisitely elegant and reminds guests of the finest hotels in New York.
-The dining room help is composed of colored waiters.
-Great pride is felt by the citizens of Mandan at this superb carevansary and its great elegance is best understood when it is stated that such distinguished parties as Henry Villard, Rufus Hatch, Sir John Rose and others who enjoyed the hospitalities of this hotel during the past summer unhestatingly and frankly pronounce it the best and mote complete hotel west of Chicago Sitting Bull would attend a musical play there.
+The furniture throughout the hotel was elegant, comparable to the finest hotels in New York.
+And took pride that the dining room was staffed with "colored" waiters.
+The local newspaper claimed in 1883 the citizens of Mandan were entitled to "great pride ... at this superb carevansary and its great elegance is best understood when it is stated that such distinguished parties as Henry Villard, Rufus Hatch, Sir John Rose and others who enjoyed the hospitalities of this hotel during the past summer unhestatingly and frankly pronounce it the best and most complete hotel west of Chicago."
+Sitting Bull would attend a musical play there.

 1908 InterOcean Hotel and NP Park